mnlagr/Personal_Assistant/README.md

 * CSS
 * TypeScript

+# How it works
+* It provides 3 features.
+* Plan Your Day: Allows user to add their tasks against appropriate time.
+Get a proper visual of their whole day and plan accordingly
+* Prioritize Tasks: Drop the less urgent tasks here and rearrange based on priority (drag-drop to do this)
+* Heath Check: Keep a check of your health routine by checking the tasks

+# Future Work
+* Refine plan your day module to block only 30 or 20 minute slots.
+* Connecting the three modules(features)
+  * Less important tasks can move from "plan your day" to "prioritize list"
+* Submit button for heath tracker feature.
+On Clicking submit user gets a suggestion based on his tasks done.
+* Connecting the three modules.
+Undone tasks in health checker moves to priority list

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.